artursniegowski/FUN_PYTHON_PROJECTS/Zillow_rental_research_scraper/README.md

 ---

-**The program was developed using python 3.10.6, selenium, BeautifulSoup, requests**
+**The program was developed using python 3.10.6, selenium, BeautifulSoup, requests.**

 In order to run the program, you have to execute main.py.